freakngoga/Brain-Control/README.md

 THe work here belongs a crazy project for Brain ControlleD Smart Things.

-Basically we have written a processing code and an Android APP to do cool things with Veralite Z-wave System.
+Basically we have written a processing code and an Android APP to do cool things with Brain Computer Interface and Internet-Of-Things and WiFi Technilogies.

 Source COdes can be found here and desription regarding the project can be found on our blog "www.freakngoga.com".